dustinsand/hex-arch-kotlin-spring-boot/voter-lambda/README.md

 ## Creating a native executable

-You can create a native executable using: `./gradlew buildNative`.
+(not working) You can create a native executable using: `./gradlew buildNative`.

 Or you can use Docker to build the native executable using: `./gradlew buildNative --docker-build=true`.